THE TRANSATLANTIC MAGAZINE

 How did you begin with sculpting?
 Was it as a child, playing with clay at school, a later dalliance or an inspirational moment?

 I started as a philosophy student – it was very much to do with thinking that words expressed the vision that I felt, but the more words I used, the less I felt in touch with being able to communicate what I wanted to.
 I gradually realised that art was the medium, that sculpture was, that through it I could begin to communicate something that I thought was really important.
-My husband got a job with Music magazine and he said to me what was I going to do, and I immediate said 'I want to be a sculptor.
+My husband got a job with Music magazine and he said to me what was I going to do, and I immediately said 'I want to be a sculptor.
 That came from having seen Attic sculpture in Naples, and its so reductive, so simple but you look at a head and you know more about that person than you would if you read a book.
 I was overwhelmed by the power of form to express something.

 I think I did.
-I sat in our kitchen and got some clay and made 5 or 6 pieces, which was the easiest thing I'd every done, it was if my hands communicated, bypassing my mind almost and going through my spirit, and I did some amazing things.
+I sat in our kitchen and got some clay and made 5 or 6 pieces, which was the easiest thing I'd ever done, it was if my hands communicated, bypassing my mind almost and going through my spirit, and I did some amazing things.
 I brought them to two different art academies and pretended I'd always done this, and those were what I had with me.
 I was accepted by Bozar [Palais des Beaux-Arts], the big arts school and the smaller atelier [Ecole de la Grande Chaumière] and I found that was much preferable because there was only a couple of students there working.
 Not very much after that [Ossip] Zadkine himself came by and said “I love the work of this young man” – immediately thought it must be a man.
 The person who was teaching me didn't say anything.
 He had this salon on Sundays with lots of sculptors and artists from Paris coming in, so I went, not knowing I was supposed to be a man!
 When I came in, he said “Who is that?” and before I left he said “Would you like to work with me?”
 So I came the next morning.
-I think he wasn't interested at all in teaching, but in somebody come who helped him keep his hours, but what you learn with a great sculptor or artist is their passion, their commitment, and that was the lesson I learned, just seeing someone who would start in the morning and hardly look at anyone else or think about anything else.
+I think he wasn't interested at all in teaching, but in somebody came who helped him keep his hours, but what you learn with a great sculptor or artist is their passion, their commitment, and that was the lesson I learned, just seeing someone who would start in the morning and hardly look at anyone else or think about anything else.

 You committed to sculpture in Paris having studied philosophy - was sculpture a growing passion or were you turned on to it?